influential-warriors-and-leaders

 The Mamluks as Custodians of the Holy Cities

-The Strategic and Religious Significance
+Strategic and Religious Significance

-Following the Mongol destruction of the Abbasid Caliphate in Baghdad, the Mamluks invited a surviving Abbasid prince to Cairo and installed him as caliph under their protection.
+Following the Mongol destruction of the Abbasid Caliphate, the Mamluks invited a surviving Abbasid prince to Cairo and installed him as caliph under their protection.
 This shadow caliphate lent religious legitimacy to Mamluk rule, particularly regarding the holy cities.
-The caliph in Cairo would formally confirm Mamluk sultans as protectors of the Haramayn.
-Each new sultan sought the caliph’s endorsement, and in turn the sultan provided financial and military support to the holy cities.
-This symbiotic relationship allowed the Mamluks to present themselves as the true defenders of Sunni Islam, distinct from other Muslim powers like the Timurids or the Delhi Sultanate.
+The caliph in Cairo would formally confirm Mamluk sultans as protectors of the Haramayn, and each new sultan sought the caliph’s endorsement in a public ceremony that reinforced the bond between political power and religious authority.
+In return, the sultan provided financial and military support to the holy cities, including annual gifts of gold, grain, and cloth for the Kaaba’s covering.

 Military Defenses and Pilgrim Protection